 Joining an Academy Committee

 Each academy has an Academy Committee whose governors’ oversee academy improvement, performance and identity.
-These committees work closely with their senior principal/principal to monitor the day-to-day running of the academy, ensuring the improvement plan is carried out to the highest standards.
+These committees work closely with their Executive Principal and Principal to monitor the day-to-day running of the academy, ensuring the improvement plan is carried out to the highest standards.
 Each Academy Committee feeds directly into the Governance and Partnership Board Sub-committee.

 Governors form a crucial part of an academy’s success, offering peer support and challenge to leadership teams.
 All of our established committees are highly valued and encouraged to work closely with those that lead and manage them.